wp-plugins/plugin-protector/readme.txt

 = Does this plugin save customizations I have made to plugins? =

 No. It only offers you additional protection against deleting or overwriting your customizations.
+It does allow you to add notes as to why a plugin has been protected.

 = Can I use Plugin Protector on a multisite install? =